selamanse/kostal-ui/README.md

 ## Usage

 Copy everything to your node server and do 'npm install' to include all the dependencies.
-Add jquery and highcharts libs under public/javascripts/external
+Add jquery and highcharts libs under public/javascripts/external and start it

+    npm kostal-ui.js

 Off you go!
 Stop it with Ctrl-C :)